rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 # Overview
 **Map of your design for other programmers to gain a general understanding of how and why the program was divided up, and how the individual parts work together to provide the desired functionality.**
-The biggest/main class of our model is the Board class, which will contain the players playing the game (including the bank, which we are treating as a player since they too are an entity that is simply dishing out money to others), the Space objects, and the Card objects.
+The biggest/main class of our model is the Engine.Board class, which will contain the players playing the game (including the bank, which we are treating as a player since they too are an entity that is simply dishing out money to others), the Engine.Space objects, and the Engine.Card objects.
 The board will be responsible for moving the different players and holding their positions.
 Each player will possess a wallet variable to keep track of their money and handle monetary transactions, as well as a set of assets that will store the properties they own and any other holdable cards they may possess, like get out of jail free.
 There will be two kinds of spaces - properties, and common spaces.
 Properties can either be SetProps (like Railroads and Utilities, which can't be built upon and the rent that is charged to them depends heavily upon how many are owned), and ColorProps (all the other properties in the game that can be built upon).
-The other kind of Space is CommonSpace, which will represent all the un-ownable spaces on the board, like Chance, Community Chest, Super Tax, and Go.
+The other kind of Engine.Space is Engine.CommonSpace, which will represent all the un-ownable spaces on the board, like Chance, Community Chest, Super Tax, and Go.

 In order to create different game variations, we will also use various Properties files to easily customize the readable